nicolereineke/cat-mip/README.md

 # cat-mip
-Consortium for AI Terminology for MSPs &amp; IT Pros (CAT-MIP)
+Consortium for AI Terminology for MSPs & IT Pros (CAT-MIP)

 Mission Statement: To define a shared vocabulary for AI Agents operating across MSP and IT Pro platforms to ensure interoperability, transparency, and reliability.
 AI Agents communicate using natural language, just like we do.
 But in a technical environment, that introduces challenges.
 One user might type “device,” another might say “asset,” “endpoint,” or “laptop.”
 These can all mean the same thing... or not.
 And as these AI Agents pass instructions from one system to another, across different companies and platforms, the risk of misinterpretation increases.